 The analytical and critical thinking skills of a physicist are always in demand, whether you choose to enter the job market or go to graduate school.
 A major in physics can lead to a career in many fields such as science, STEM education, data science, medicine, engineering, finance and law.

 The small class sizes helped my professors tailor the material to my needs, and the interaction I had with my professors helped expand my knowledge of physics and of academia.
-I'm now pursing my dream of becoming a physicist, and I owe it all to Manhattan College and the opportunities it gave me.
+I'm now pursing my dream of becoming a physicist, and I owe it all to Manhattan University and the opportunities it gave me.

 Andrew Baumgartner ’15, Graduate Student, University of Washington